Vibeesarma/Meta-Messenger-Clone-Next-JS-13/README.md

   useTLS: true,
 });

-* this is a client side subscription for get message from others much quick
+* this is a client-side subscription for getting message from others much quickly
-- in here you want to install 'npm i pusher-js'
+- here you want to install 'npm i pusher-js'

 export const clientPusher = new ClientPusher( 'client key', {
   cluster: "ap2",
   forceTLS: true,
 });

-- in the above case you want another one more dependency 'npm i encoding'
+- in the above case, you want another one more dependency 'npm i encoding'

 ## Next-Auth
-* you want to install next auth ,then add facebook app secret id and key to get access from meta
+* you want to install the next auth, then add Facebook app secret id and key to getting access from meta
-  - each time you tried session from next auth it give you the user profile data for you
+  - each time you tried a session from the next auth it gives you the user profile data for you

-### middle ware
+### middleware

-- next auth have middle ware that help to prevent other route without login to access
+- next auth has middleware that helps to prevent another route without login to access

 export { default } from "next-auth/middleware";
 export const config = { matcher: ["/"] };

-- it's default file in root directory you just create a middleware.ts file and paste this code it will automatically work in Next js
+-it's the default file in the root directory you just create a middleware.ts file and paste this code it will automatically work in Next js

 ## React-Timergo

-- npm react-timeago use instead of Date (if type is required add this file yarn add -D @types/react-timeago)
+- npm react-timeago use instead of Date (if the type is required add this file yarn add -D @types/react-timeago)
-- this component help you to show like 4 sec ago ,5 hours ago like things default
+- this component helps you to show like 4 sec ago,5 hours ago as things default